Showing posts with label book. Show all posts

 Simple Church is now available

 The twenty-four author, collaborative book Simple Church: Unity Within Diversity is now available to buy online and in bookshops.
-You can buy it direct from the publisher, Redeeming Press, or you can order it online from Amazon in both the USA and the UK.
+You can find it on Google Play Books or on Amazon Books.
 I was given the opportunity to write the third chapter, A Church That Follows the Lead of the Holy Spirit.

 Simple Church, the paperback